 Participation is mandatory.
 It is expected students attend every scheduled laboratory [i.e. lab] session/class.
 It is also expected students are on time.
 Additional time will not be provided to students who are absent from a lab session or who come late to lab.
 If student comes in late to lab, and pre-lab lecture is still going on, the student is allowed to stay.
 If a student walks into lab so late, that pre-lab lecture is already over, the student cannot stay for lab since they have missed important information; this counts as an absence and zero is recorded for the lab.
 Students must have required materials and be properly dressed to perform experiments in the lab.
-Make-ups for the Exam are not given [conflict?
-You must take it early via a previously arranged appointment with the Instructor or earn a zero on the exam.]
 If a student misses an online pre-lab quiz, make-ups are not given.
 Stipulations are listed later in this syllabus.
 If you know you will be absent for a day of lab, contact the Instructor, but realize no time extensions are given for absent students for any of the course materials or experiments.
+It does not matter what the absence excuse is; there is no possibility to make-up an experiment.
 A few experiments are partner labs; if you are absent you effectively abandon your partner [and they are paired up with someone else] and you earn a zero (0) on the lab experiment and are not allowed to complete the lab individually or with another partner when you return to lab the next week.
 Students are required to initial a sign-in sheet on each day of lab, documenting/verifying their attendance.
-If you are present in lab but forget to sign-in, safety points are deducted, as accountability is important for safety.
+If you are present in lab but forget to sign-in, safety points are deducted; accountability is important for safety.
 The sign-in sheet serves as a formal record.
-If absent, it is a student's responsibility to contact the Instructor ASAP.
+If absent, it is a student's responsibility to contact Instructor ASAP.

-Students must inform Instructor of any University Sponsored event that conflicts with laboratory time at the beginning of the semester.
+Students must inform Instructor of all information regarding any University Sponsored event that conflicts with laboratory time within 10 days of the start of the semester.
 There is no make-up work.
 Students cannot make up lab experiments missed.
-Students must make information concerning time conflicts with University sponsored events available to the Laboratory Coordinator at the beginning of the semester.
-The Laboratory Coordinator reserves the right to contact the Athletics Department or other parties involved to confirm time conflicts and express concerns.
+Instructor reserves the right to contact the Athletics Department or other parties involved to confirm time conflicts and express concerns of absence.
 Students missing classes while representing Loyola University Chicago in an official capacity (e.g. intercollegiate athletics, debate team, model government organization) cannot make up Sakai work.
 Laboratory work cannot be made up either; you cannot attend another lab section.
-These types of absences are handled on a case-by-case basis and likely remedies include writing a research paper for each lab missed due to the University event.
+These types of absences are handled on a case-by-case basis however since there is a dropped lab grade the usual protocol is an absence is a zero (0) and this is the dropped lab accuracy grade.